Debalent/Finthos/PROSPECT-COMMUNICATIONS-TEMPLATE.md

 ```
 "Hi Arlo, this is Demond Balentine.
 Thank you for taking the time to speak with me.

-I wanted to personally follow up on the PeoplePay enterprise platform I shared with you.
+I wanted to personally follow up on the Finthos enterprise platform I shared with you.

 Did you have a chance to run through the demonstration?